mkhalid578/orderProcessing/README.md

-# sw_eng_project
-SW Engineering I Project
+# SW Engineering Project
-I am adding some more stuff to this file
+## Order Processing Application

+**Update 01/30/2017**
+*Created a PowerPoint
+*Added information to PowerPoint such as timeline and basic product info